AzoteGwei/qdu-webvpn-converter/README.md

 # Web VPN Converter

-_Connect to your local networks in BIT from anywhere in the world._
+_Connect to your local networks in QDU from anywhere in the world._

+## Thanks

+This repo is forked from [spencerwooo/bit-webvpn-converter](https://github.com/spencerwooo/bit-webvpn-converter).

 ## Demo